b1b2ttt/certified-aws-developer-associate-notes/1-aws-fundamentals/ec2.md

 ssh -i yourkey.pem ec2-user@your isntance IP
 ```
 3. Security Groups
-• Can be attached to multiple instances
+-  Can be attached to multiple instances
-• Locked down to a region / VPC combination
+-  Locked down to a region / VPC combination
-• Does live “outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
+-  Does live “outside” the EC2 – if traffic is blocked the EC2 instance won’t see it
-• It’s good to maintain one separate security group for SSH access
+-  It’s good to maintain one separate security group for SSH access
-• If your application is not accessible (time out), then it’s a security group issue
+-  If your application is not accessible (time out), then it’s a security group issue
-• If your application gives a “connection refused“ error, then it’s an application error or it’s not launched
+-  If your application gives a “connection refused“ error, then it’s an application error or it’s not launched
-• All inbound traffic is **blocked **by default
+-  All inbound traffic is **blocked** by default
-• All outbound traffic is** authorised** by default
+-  All outbound traffic is **authorised** by default

 **Security groups act as a firewall on EC2 Instances**
 They regulate: